ossf/Diagrammers-Society/README.md

 ##
 **Scope**
-Initiatives, Projects, Working Groups, Special Interest Groups, and other collaborative efforts supported by the OpenSSF [What is in and out of scope]
+Initiatives, Projects, Working Groups, Special Interest Groups, and other collaborative efforts supported by the OpenSSF

+[What is in and out of scope]
 Non-OpenSSF projects, initiatives, etc.

 ##
 **Prior Work**

-In our [meeting notes]( ) we have assesmbled many example of how the foundation could be articulated in graphic format.
+In our [meeting notes]( ) we have assesmbled many examples of how the foundation could be articulated in graphic format.

 *   No prior work.....yet